bkrrajmali/devops-install-various-software/SonarQube/SonarQubeInstallwithPostgresDatabase.md

     ulimit -n 65536
     ulimit -u 4096

+reboot the server using sudo reboot

-10 Once done reboot server
+10 Once done with rebooting login into sonar user using su - sonar

 12 Now start the sonar using below